FusionAuth/fusionauth-site/_posts/2019-04-02-login-with-twitter-oh-the-humanity.md

 ---
 layout: blog-post
-title: What they don't tell you about Logging in with Twitter
+title: "Login with Twitter - Oh, the Humanity!"
-description: FusionAuth makes logging in with Twitter easy
+description: Twitter doesn't make it easy to build an OAuthv1 login.
+FusionAuth does.
 author: Daniel DeGroff
 excerpt_separator: "<!--more-->"
 categories: blog